jdevfullstack/electronics-robotics-intro/README.md

 earth ground.

-*FYI - Even though one side of the circuit is the live wire, you can't simply touch it even there is no apparent neutral wire completing the circuit: you yourself is standing on the earth ground!
+*FYI - Even though one side of the circuit is the live wire, you CANNOT simply touch it even there is no apparent neutral wire completing the circuit: you yourself is standing on the earth ground!
 A bird will not be shocked by landing on a live wire because